ShrineSigdel/adaptivefit/README.md

 - Mark exercises as completed to track progress.

 ### **Exercise Details**
-- Detailed descriptions and images for each exercise.
+- Detailed descriptions and videos for each exercise.
 - Options to modify or adapt exercises to user preferences.

 ### **Login/Authentication**